Liu Xiang (hurdler): 2012 season

-In Liu's first competition of 2012, he was matched up against Dayron Robles at the Birmingham Indoor Grand Prix and this time he won cleanly with an Asian record time of 7.41 seconds for the 60 m hurdles.
-He was the favourite for the title at the 2012 IAAF World Indoor Championships, but was beaten into second place by Aries Merritt and left with the silver medal.
-In the outdoor season he set a 110 m hurdles meet record at the Golden Grand Prix Kawasaki, then ran 12.97 seconds to win at his home nation 2012 IAAF Diamond League meet, the Shanghai Golden Grand Prix.
+In Liu's first competition of 2012, he was matched up against Robles at the Birmingham Indoor Grand Prix and this time he won cleanly with an Asian record time of 7.41 seconds for the 60 m hurdles.
+He was the favourite for the title at the 2012 IAAF World Indoor Championships, but was beaten by Aries Merritt and left with the silver medal.
+In the outdoor season, he set a 110 m hurdles meet record at the Golden Grand Prix Kawasaki, then ran 12.97 seconds to win at his home nation 2012 IAAF Diamond League meet, the Shanghai Golden Grand Prix.
 This was his first run under 13 seconds since 2007, and he beat Americans David Oliver and Jason Richardson by some distance.
-He followed this with a run of 12.87 seconds to win at the Prefontaine Classic, matching the world record time albeit with wind-assistance of 2.4 m/s.
+He followed this with a run of 12.87 seconds to win at the Prefontaine Classic, matching the world record time, albeit with wind-assistance of 2.4 m/s.

-In the 110-metre hurdles at the London Olympics in 2012, Liu pulled his Achilles tendon while taking off and attempting to clear the first hurdle, instead crashing straight into it.
+In the 110-metre hurdles at the London Olympics in 2012, Liu tore his Achilles tendon while attempting to clear the first hurdle.
 Liu hopped the full 110 metre stretch, was helped by a few of his fellow competitors, and was put into a wheel chair and led away.
 He kissed the last hurdle before he left the track.
 Colin Jackson described it as a "very sad sight indeed" for the sport.
-Liu's loss echoed strongly in the Chinese press but also sparked a lot of controversies.
+Liu's loss echoed strongly in the Chinese press but also sparked controversy.
 Some voices expressed support while others wondered why Liu chose to participate in spite of his injury.
 Liu even earned a nickname "Liu PaoPao" because of pullbacks in two consecutive Olympic Games.
-As per reports Liu was to have surgery on his Achilles tendon in Britain.
+Liu had surgery on his Achilles tendon in Britain.

 Retirement

 On April 7, 2015, Liu announced his retirement in a statement posted to his Sina Weibo.
 He had not competed since the 2012 Olympic race.
 In his post, he wrote that he was retiring after two years of frustrating and ultimately futile rehabilitation: "Of course my heart is still willing, but my foot has again and again said no to me."

 In 2016, Liu was chosen as one of the teams in Shenzhen TV's reality program The Amazing Race China 3.
 Liu was initially paired up with his cousin Ji Longxiang on the first two legs, but Ji was later replaced with his best friend Xu Qifeng for the remainder of the race.
-They finished in 3rd place overall.
+They finished in 3rd place.